kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-22.md

     </details>

-5. Which AWS service or feature allows the user to manager cross-region application traffic?
+5. Which AWS service or feature allows the user to manage cross-region application traffic?
     - A. Amazon AppStream 2.0
     - B. Amazon VPC
     - C. Elastic Load Balancer